 A Message Type object defines a unique name for a message type and defines the type of data that the message contains.
 Message types are persisted in the configuration database and are used by Search Fields to extract values for use in search and restrictions in Log Views.

-Nodinite can correlate transactions like order/order response in different formats even transmitted on different integration brokers spanning long time intervals
+Nodinite can correlate transactions like order/order response in different formats even transmitted on many various integration brokers spanning long time intervals.

 Messages can be displayed for end-users in a user-friendly format by the use of Stylesheets.